williamw520/rustymem/README.md

 RustyMem
 ========

-Memcached client library for Rust, written in pure Rust.
+Memcached client library for Rust, written in Rust.

-# Introduction <a name="Introduction"/>
+## Introduction <a name="Introduction"/>

-RustyMem provides a robust Memcached client library for Rust programs to use the caching service in Memcached servers.
+RustyMem is a robust Memcached client library for Rust programs to connect to Memcached servers.
 It supports both the Memcached ASCII protocol and binary protocol for connecting to the Memcached-protocol compatible servers.
 It can store cache data in a single server, and supports distributing cache data to a cluster of servers through key sharding.
 It sports an easy to use API fully implementing the Memcached protocol to let any Rust program leverage the full feature of a high performaning Memcached system.